yangyi02/proxemics-recognition/README.md

 ## Introduction

 This is a Matlab implementation of proxemics recognition described in [1].
 It includes a completely new dataset with training, testing, evaluation and visualization code.
-Much of the training and detection code is built on top of flexible mixtures of part model [2] and part based model [3].
+Much of the training and detection code is built on top of flexible mixtures-of-part model [2] and deformable part-based model [3].
 The training code implements a quadratic program (QP) solver described in [4].

 To illustrate the use of the training code, this package uses positive images from the new PROXEMICS dataset, and negative images from the INRIA Person Background dataset [5].
 We also include the new Percentage of Correctly Localized Keypoints (PCK) evaluation code from [6] for benchmark evaluation on pose estimation.

+The code also makes use of the face detection results obtained from Microsoft Research.

 Compatibility issues: The training code may require 4.5GB of memory.
 Modify line 32/33 in `learning/train.m` to use less memory at the cost of longer training times.

-The code also makes use of the face detection results obtained from Microsoft Research.

 Acknowledgements: We graciously thank the authors of the previous code releases and image benchmarks for making them publically available.